 provide the WNMU community with the resources, services, facilities, and

 Mustang Express and WNMU E-Mail

 Once you have been admitted to WNMU, you

 will be assigned a user name (generally your last name and first initial) and a

 student “W00” number.
 To log on to Mustang Express the first time, go to the

-WNMU website and sign in (lower right hand of the screen)
+WNMU website and click on "Mustang Express" (right hand of the screen);